yuxuanzhuang/ggmolvis/README.md

  <a href="https://discord.com/channels/807348386012987462/1256156074008903741"><img src="https://img.shields.io/badge/Discord-%235865F2.svg?style=for-the-badge&logo=discord&logoColor=white" alt="Join the scientific visualisation in MDAnalysis discord." style="height:35px"/></a>

+> **Warning**: This package is under active development and is not yet ready for production use.
+> API changes are expected and any feedback is welcome.
+> See a list of TODO list in the [project board](./TODO.md).

 **GGMolVis** is a Python package that provides a high-level interface to [MolecularNodes](https://github.com/BradyAJohnston/MolecularNodes) in
   [Blender](https://www.blender.org/) for molecular visualization.